eficode-academy/jenkins-pipeline-exercise/README.md

  * execute the setup.sh

 ## 2. Create a job

+Everything Jenkins can help us with is within a job.
+It is where we will describe the build and test processes.

+### Tasks

 * Go into your Jenkins server and click on the `New Item` button on the left.
 * Name your new job "#team# gilded rose" and choose `Pipeline` and click OK